stefan18-ux/CParser/README.md

 # JSON Expression Evaluator

-This project implements a JSON parser and evaluator that can process JSON data and execute mathematical functions (`max`, `min`, `size`) on it.
+This project implements a JSON parser and evaluator that can process JSON data and also execute mathematical functions (`max`, `min`, `size`) on it.
 The main goal of this program is to extract values from a JSON structure and compute results based on specific expressions.

 ## Files Overview